Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Vehicle Licensing Laws

-In the state of Montana, every driver must be a licensed driver.
+In the state of Montana, every driver must be licensed.
 We will get into licensing laws further down, but first, we want to cover Real ID laws.
+What does a Montana Real ID look like?

 After October 2020, drivers will not be able to board a domestic flight or enter a federally secured building without a Real ID.